This is Nexa Script:

 The whole point of a logo is to be recognizable as a unique business identity, so this pained me.
 So much pain.

 During this trip, I grabbed about six more photos of Papyrus being used for logos, book titles, and more, in one afternoon.
 Because I’m a designer and a masochist.

 Then, partly thanks to blogs like this, we managed to mostly do this:

-Here are photos I’ve taken in about a two week period, without trying, of Nexa Script being used somewhere on each item.
-There are more I couldn’t snag of commercials while in a dentist’s chair, or driving in a vehicle.
+Here are photos I’ve taken, all in about a two-week period, without trying, of Nexa Script being used somewhere on an item.
+There were more photo ops, too, just out of my reach, used on a commercial playing while I sat jaw agape in a dentist’s chair, or on a billboard I saw while driving.
 Every day, I spot Nexa Script somewhere.

 There are a million-katrillion fonts one could use.
 I understand that big companies can afford to do testing and that certain typefaces test well, but it starts to become insulting on the general public and makes the world visually tedious for us all.
 Or at least for me.

 Designers who can afford to push back with corporations?
 Do so!
 Please refuse to use this typeface any longer!
 Why is it good for different restaurants’ advertisements to all look alike?